The Story of Two Plans

 - Meet the legislative mandate from the 2009 legislation to reduce reliance on the Delta

-However, seven organizations have filed law suits against the DSC.
-Five because it is weak (environmentally) and positioned to streamline acceptance of the BDCP.
-Two by water contractors who say it does not provide them enough water.
+However, seven organizations filed law suits against the DSC: Five because it is weak (environmentally) and positioned to streamline acceptance of the BDCP/tunnels; one by Stockton; and one by water contractors who say it does not provide them enough water.

 The construction destruction described in Chapter 4 and resulting piles of tunnel “muck” and other destruction described in Chapter 5 clearly identify the damage this project will do to the Delta.
 The plan is to do the construction straight through the heart of the Delta, ruining farmlands, legacy communities, and favorite boating waterways.
 Chapter 15 of the EIR provides more details about the ten or more years of disruption the construction will cause farmers and boaters in the Delta.
 Delta farmers and communities are facing large economic losses both short-term and long-term due to the tunnels.

-The Final BDCP Plan and related EIR will have a comment period, will be reviewed by the Fish & Game and other agencies, and then incorporated into the Delta Plan as the final step required before the tunnel implementation starts.
+The California WaterFix then is to be reviewed by the Fish & Game, State Water Resources Control Board (SWRCB), Army Corp of Engineers, and other agencies, and then incorporated into the Delta Plan as the final step required before the tunnel implementation starts.

 - 2015 inputs to the Army Corp of Engineers regarding the impacts to Navigation and Recreation.